TayoAlalade/TayoAlalade/README.md

-- 👋 Hi, I’m @TayoAlalade
+- 👋 Hey!
+I’m Tayo Alalade
-- 👀 I’m interested in Web Development and AI/ Machine Learning
+- 👀 I’m interested in Web Development and AI/Deep Learning
-- 🌱 I’m currently a Third year Computer Science Student
+- 🌱 I’m currently a Fourth-year Computer Science Student with a specialization in Artificial Intelligence
-- 📫 You can reach me through either of my emails tjalalade@gmail.com or alaladej@uwindsor.ca
+- 📫 You can reach me through either of my email tjalalade@gmail.com